 At SBC we are committed to partnering with educators and professionals to provide students with experiences that ignite their dreams, unleash their potential, and make them eager to chase the amazing opportunities in their lives.

-For 30+ years, thousands of participants from the Twin Cities metropolitan area have benefited from SBC’s dynamic programming.
-High student participation and strong support from the schools and the community are proof of the value of Success Beyond the Classroom!
+For over 30 years, thousands of participants from the Twin Cities metropolitan area have benefited from SBC’s dynamic programming.
+High student participation and strong support from schools and the community are proof of the value of Success Beyond the Classroom!

 Inaugural Young Authors Conference